 On a Budget?
 2 Affordable Physical Therapy Percussion Massagers

-This one has Hypervolt Plus vibes.
-It has a similar design, and mimics many performance aspects of the Hypervolt Plus.
+This one has Hypervolt Plus/2 Pro vibes.
+It has a similar design, and mimics many performance aspects of the Hypervolt device.

-The only difference is that it’s way cheaper than Hypervolt Plus.
+The only difference is that it’s way cheaper than Hypervolt 2 Pro (and older Plus).
 That doesn’t put a dent on Opove’s reputation; they have been selling massage guns for a while now.

-Although it looks like Hypervolt Plus, it weighs much less – just 2.3 pounds compared to the 3.0 pounds of Hypervolt Plus.
-It has a 15mm amplitude – 1mm more than Hypervolt 2 Pro, Plus, and 1mm less than Theragun Pro.
+Although it looks similar to Hypervolt 2 Pro, it weighs a tad less – just 2.4 pounds compared to the 2.6 pounds of Hypervolt 2 Pro.
+It has a 12mm amplitude – 2mm less than Hypervolt 2 Pro, Plus, and 4mm less than Theragun Pro.

-It has an advertised stall force of up to 50lbs. but we believe it might be overstated.
-That’s because we measured it against a 56-pound.
-Ekrin B37 and it couldn’t even come close.
+It has an advertised stall force of up to 70lbs. but when we tested it, it was more like 40-45 lbs.
+We measured it against a 56-pound.
+Ekrin B37 and it couldn’t come close.

-However, it still feels powerful enough – perhaps more powerful than Hypervolt 2.
-It revs up to 3300rpm.
+However, it still feels powerful enough – more powerful than Hypervolt 2.
+It revs up to 2600rpm.
 It doesn’t come with many bells and whistles but it is well equipped with a carrying case and nice attachments.

-Read our Opove M3 Pro Max review for further information on this device.
+Read our Opove M3 Pro review for further information on this device.

 This one is an even more pocket-friendly option.
 It’s not as decorated as our top recommendations, but it has decent performance aspects.

-For instance, it has a 12mm amplitude and up to 35lbs. of stall force.
+For instance, it has a 10mm amplitude and up to 30lbs. of stall force.
 It will not punch as hard and may not work best if you need more power, but it will be great for most users who just want a physical therapist massage gun for a basic massage.

-It revs up to 3300 rpm and can get pretty intensive.
+It revs up to 3000 rpm (we verified it) and can get pretty intensive.

-Nonetheless, it has 5 nicely varied attachments and weighs a meager 2 pounds.
-It has a 2500mAh battery that can last between 5-6 hours or at least a week if you use it normally.
-You can extend the warranty from 1 year to 3 years if you register your device on their website.
+Nonetheless, it has 6 nicely varied attachments and weighs a meager 2.15 pounds.
+It has a 2600mAh battery that can last between 3-4 hours or at least a week if you use it normally.

 Therapist Massage Gun Summary